-Shared mobility provider Revel is not among the luckiest companies in New York.
+Shared mobility provider Revel has not always been among the luckiest companies in New York.
 Its recent plan to launch a ride-hailing service with 50 Teslas has been dismissed by the authorities in charge – at least in its initial form.

-It is difficult to obtain a license for taxi services in New York.
+It is difficult to obtain a license for taxi services in New York as authorities continue to confront congestion.
 Still, Revel wanted to take advantage of an exemption that the city uses to encourage the introduction of electric vehicles.
 The envisioned zero-emission ride-hailing service was to use 50 specially adapted Tesla Model Y.

 This being shady enough as an argument, the TLC then argued that Revel could still operate if it buys 50 gas cars and then transfers their licenses to the Teslas — a proposition that Revel called “the very definition of limiting market competition.”